I-294 Roadway and Bridge Repairs

 Purpose

 These repairs are necessary to extend the life of the roadway and bridges and provide safe and convenient travel for Tollway customers.
-This work is part of the Tollway’s 16-year, $15 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.
+This work is part of the Tollway’s 16-year, $15 billion capital program, Move Illinois: The Illinois Tollway Driving the Future and the seven-year, $2 billion Bridging the Future capital plan.

 These projects were coordinated with the Illinois Department of Transportation, the Wisconsin Department of Transportation, the United States Coast Guard, The Metropolitan Water Reclamation District of Greater Chicago, ComEd, Cook County, DuPage County, Lake County and Will County, along with local municipalities and police and fire departments.